Who is Tempest Tours?

 Bob Smith - Guide

-Bob has been chasing and photographing severe weather in northern California and southern Oregon for 20 years, and on the Great Plains since 2007.
-His fascination for thunderstorms started as a child in Arizona where some of his earliest memories were of monsoon thunderstorms and haboobs.
-When he's not chasing storms, Bob manages wildlife areas for the California Department of Fish and Game in northern California.
+Bob has been chasing and photographing severe weather in northern California and southern Oregon for 25 years, and on the Great Plains since 2007.
+His fascination for thunderstorms started as a child in Arizona where some of his earliest memories were of Monsoon thunderstorms and haboobs.
+Bob is retired from the California Department of Fish and Wildlife and is an Oakland A's and San Jose Sharks fan.

 Danny Gonzales - Guide - Meteorologist